Mediterranean cruise packing list – a quick and easy guide

 Cabin accessories

 Extra wall hooks, handling storage bags, and wrinkle-release sprays are all popular to take on board.
-Each cabin has storage, but by bringing a few clever gadgets from home, your cabin will be free of clutter, and you’ll find everything you need quickly, especially if you are a family sharing a cabin.
-It’s easy to get into a muddle sometimes.
-Check out packing cubes, a popular must-have on the packing list of many seasoned cruise guests.
+Each cabin has storage, but by bringing a few clever gadgets from home, your cabin will be free of clutter, and you’ll find everything you need quickly.
+This is especially true if you are a family sharing a cabin.
+It’s easy to get into a muddle sometimes, and extra wall hooks, in particular, have become essential in a Mediterranean cruise packing list for many travelers.

 Smart packing for on-shore excursions